Skip to content

 tools (list): Optional.
 A list of `Tool` (or MCP tools) exposed to the

-means no tools are bound.
+tools are bound.

 **Naming gotcha**: each tool is registered inside the sandbox